dotnet/roslynator/docs/Configuration.md

 Some analyzers require option to be set.
 For this purpose there is special analyzer ROS0003 that reports a diagnostic if an analyzer is enabled but required option is not set.
 ROS0003 is disabled by default.

-## Default Configuration (`.roslynatorconfig`)
+## Default Configuration

-If you want to configure Roslynator on a user-wide basis you have to use Roslynator config file.
+If you want to configure Roslynator on a user-wide basis you have to use Roslynator config file (`.roslynatorconfig`).
 Default configuration file can be used with VS extension or VS code extension.

 ### Format